Ost3rbaer/find-doubles/README.md

  - replace all duplicates by hard links and print timing statistics: `find_doubles -tld` <*path*>

 Multiple directories can be specified by repeeating the `-d` command line option; there are also options to exclude certain files or directories

+When a directory contains a file named `.keep_duplicates` **find_doubles** skips this directory and all directories below it.

+On Windows, an implicit file exclude pattern is used when no explicit is specified with the `-e` switch: all files starting with `unins` will not be linked.
+The reason behind this are the GoG uninstallers.
+The uninstallers for the main game and the addons are identical.
+But due to Windows file locking semantics the uninstallation would break when deinstalling the main game.

 ```
 Usage: find_doubles.exe [OPTIONS]